 Aetna considers SGDs experimental and investigational when criteria are not met.

 Accessories and upgrades for the SGD are considered medically necessary if the basic medical necessity criteria are met and the medical necessity for each accessory is clearly documented in the formal evaluation by the SLP.

 Only 1 SGD or speech generating software program at a time is considered medically necessary per member.

 Multi-lingual modules for SGDs are considered not medically necessary.

-Notes: Laptop computers, desktop computers, personal digital assistants (PDAs), or other devices that are not dedicated SGDs are not covered because they do not meet the definition of DME.
+Notes: Desktop computers, laptop computers, pagers, personal digital assistants (PDAs), smart phones, and tablet devices (e.g., iPads), or other devices that are not dedicated SGDs are not covered because they do not meet the definition of DME.
 Please check benefit plan descriptions for details.

 Software that enables a laptop computer, desktop computer, or PDA to function as a SGD is considered an SGD; however, installation of the program or technical support is not separately reimbursable.

 There should be no separate billing of any software, interfaces, cables, adapters, interconnects, and switches necessary for the accessory to interface with the SGD.